-13.10.321 Purposes of residential districts
+13.10.321 Purposes of residential districts.

-(a) General Purposes, In addition to the general objectives of this Chapter (13.10.120) the residential districts are included in the Zoning Ordinance in order to achieve the following purposes:

-1. To provide areas of residential use in locations and at densities consistent with the County General Plan.

-2. Tu preserve areas for primarily residential uses in locations protected from the incompatible effects of nonresidential iand uses.

-To establish a variety of residential land use categories and dwelling unit densities which provide a choice of diversified housing opportunities consistent with public health and safety.
-To achieve patterns of residential settlement that are compatible with the physical limitations of the land and the natural resources of the County and that do not impair the natural environment.
-5. To ensure adequate light, air, privacy, solar access, and open space for each dwelling unit.
-6. To maximize efficient energy use and energy conservation in residential districts, and to encourage the use of iccaily available renewable energy resources.

-7. To provide adequate space for off-street parking of automobiles.

-8. To provide areas of residential use consistent with the capacity of public services, the Urban Services Line and Rural Services Line and the reserve capacity policy of the Local Coastal Program Land Use Plan for tourist services.
-To minimize traffic congestion and avoid the overloading of utilities by preventing the construction of buildings of excessive size in relation to the land around them.

-8. To protect residential properties from nuisances, such as noise, vibration, illumination, glare, heat, unsightliness, odors, dust, dirt, smoke, traffic congestion. and hazards such as fire, explosion, or nexious fumes.
+- (a) General Purposes. in addition to the general objectives of this Chapter (13.10.120) the residential districts in eincluded in the Zoning Ordinance in order to achieve the following purposes: - 1.
+To provide areas of residential use in locations and at densities consistent with the County General Plan. - 2.
+To preserve areas for primarily iesidential uses in locations protected from the incompatible effects of nonresidential land uses. - 3.
+To establish a variety of residential land use categories and dwelling unit densiiies which provide a choice of diversified housing opportunities consistent with public health and safety. - 4.
+To achieve patterns of residential settlement that are compatible with the physical limitations of the land and the natural resources of the County and that do not impair the natural environment. - 5.
+To ensure adequate light, air, privacy, solar access, and open space for each dwelling unit. - 6.
+To maximize efficient energy use and energy conservation in residential districts, and to encourage the use of locally available renewable energy resources. - 7.
+To provide adequate space for off-street parking of automobiles. - E. To provide areas of residential use consistent with the Capacity of public services, the Urban Services Line and Rural Services Line and the reserve capacity policy of the Local Coastal Program Land Use Pian for tourist services.
+To minimize traffic congestion and avoid the overloading of utilities by prevenilng the construction of buildings of excessive size in relation to the land arotind them. - 9.
+To protect residential properties from nuisances, such as noise, vibration, illumination, glare, heat, unsightliness, odors, dust, dirt. smoke, traffic congestion. and hazards such as fire, explosion, or noxious fumes.
 (Ord.
-560, 7/14/58; 1092, 6/8/65; 3186, 1/12/82; 3344, 11/23/82; 3432, 8/22/33; 3501, 3/6/84; 4406, 2/27/96;4416, 6/11/96)

-(b; Specific "RA" Residential Agricultural District Purposes.
-To provide areas of residential use where development is limited to a range of non-urban densities of single-family dwellings in areas outside the Urban Services Line and Rural Sewices Line; on lands suitable for development with adequate water, septic system suitability, vehicular access, and fire protection; with adequate protection of natural resources; with adequate protection from natural hazards; and where small-scale commercial agriculture, such as animai-keeping, truck farming 2nd specialty crops, can take place in conjunction with the primary use of the property as residentiai.
+560, 7/14/58;1092, 6/8/65; 3186, 1/12/82; 3344, 11/23/82; 3432, 8/23/83; 350!, 3/6/84; 4406, 2/27/96; 4416, 6111196) - (b) Specific "RA" Residential Agricultural District Purposes.
+To provide areas of residential use where development is limited to a range of non-urban densities of single-family dwellings in areas outside the Urban Sewices Line and Rural Services Line; on lands suitable for development with adequate water, septic system suitability, vehicular access, and fire protection; with adequate protection of natural resources; with adequate protection from natural hazards: and where small-scale commercial agriculture, such as animal-keeping, truck farming and specialty crops, can take place in conjunction with the primary use of the property as residential.
 (Ord.
-560, 7/14/78; 839, 11/28/62; 3186, 1/12/82; 3344, 11/23/82; 3432, 8/23/83; 4346, 12/13/94)

-(c) Specific "RR" Rural Residential District Purposes.
-To provide areas of residential use where development is limited to 2 range of nonurban densities of single-family dwellings in m a shaving services similar to "RA areas, but which are residential in character rather than agricultural due to the pattern of development and use in the area and/or the presence of constraints which would preciude the use of the properly for agriculture.
+560, 7/14/78; 839, 11/28/62; 3186, 1112182; 3344, 11/23/82; 3432, 8/23/83; 4346, 12/13/94) - (c) Specific "RR" Rural Residential Gistrict Purposes.
+To provide areas of residential use where development is limited to a lange of nonurban densities of single-family dwellings in areas having services similar to "EA" areas, but which are residential in character rather than agricultural due to the pattern of developmen: and use in the area and/or the presence of constraints which would preclude the use of the property for agriculture.
 (Ord.
-653, 10/17/60; 3186, 1/12/82; 3344, 11/23/82; 3432, 8/23/83)

-(d) Specific "R-1" Single-Family Residential District Purposes.
-To provide for areas of predominantly single-family residential development in areas which are currently developed to an urban density or which are inside the Urban Services Line or Rural Services Line and have a full
+653, 10/17/60; 3186, 1/12/82; 3344, 11/23/82; 3432, 8/23/83) - (d) Specific "R-1" Single-Family Residential District Purposes.
+To provide for areas of predominantly single-family residential development in areas which are currently developed to an urban density or which a'& inside the Urban Services Line or Rural Services Line and have a full

-PLANNNG DEPARTMENT

-701 OCEAN STREET, SUITE 310, SANTA CRUZ, CA 95060 (831) 454-2580 Fax: (831)454-2131 TDD.(831) 454-2123 ALVIN JAMES, DIRECTOR
+701 Ocean Street, Suite 310, Santa Cruz, Ca 95060 (831) 454-2580 Fax: (831) 454-2131 TDD (831)454-2123 ALVIN JAMES, DIRECTOR

-Schumacher Land and Vineyard Company 379 Felton Empire Road Felton, CA 95018 September 5,2003
+Schuinacher Land and Vineyard Company 379 Felton Empire Road Felton, CA 95018 September 5,2003